-After moving in, the couple added some personal touches and upgrades— ebonizing the hardwood floors, painting, upgrading the electrical, adding central air and replacing leaky single-pane windows in the daylight basement.
+After moving in, the Schuur design process started by adding some personal touches and upgrades—ebonizing the hardwood floors, painting, upgrading the electrical, adding central air and replacing leaky single-pane windows in the daylight basement.

 “We were so caught up with all the inside stuff we neglected to think about the yard, especially the lack of privacy a corner city lot provides,” says Tony.
 “If I had a dollar for all the times I heard, ‘What’s for dinner?’ as I barbecued on the side lawn next to the busy sidewalk, I’d be a wealthy man.”